stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Optional user privilege access via AD groups
+## Optional User Privilege Access Via AD Groups

 In some scenarios you'd be required by law or corporate restrictions to limit a group of users to have only national (.cu) email service.
 It can go beyond in other cases and you could be in need of adding even users with only local domain email access.